Microprotein

-A microprotein (miP) is a small protein encoded from a small open reading frame (sORF), also known as sORF-encoded protein (SEP).
+A microprotein (miP) is a small protein of about 100–150 amino acids or fewer encoded from a small open reading frame (sORF), also known as sORF-encoded protein (SEP).
 They are a class of protein with a single protein domain.
 They are related to multidomain proteins.
 Microproteins regulate larger multidomain proteins at the post-translational level.
 Microproteins are analogous to microRNAs (miRNAs) and heterodimerize with their targets causing dominant and negative effects.
 In animals and plants, microproteins influence many biological processes.
 Because of their dominant effects on their targets, microproteins are currently under study for use in biotechnology.
+There are several methods for microprotein study, such as ribosome profiling, mass spectrometry, and genetic screening.
+In humans, they are associated with genetic diseases and cancers, and are called peptideins.

 History

 The first miP was discovered during a research in the early 1990s on genes for basic helix–loop–helix (bHLH) transcription factors from a murine erythroleukaemia cell cDNA library.
 The protein was an inhibitor of DNA binding (ID protein), and negatively regulated the transcription factor complex.
 The protein was 16 kDa and consisted of a helix-loop-helix (HLH) domain.
 The microprotein formed bHLH/HLH heterodimers that disrupted the functional basic helix–loop–helix (bHLH) homodimers.

 The first plant microprotein discovered was the LITTLE ZIPPER (ZPR) protein.
 The LITTLE ZIPPER protein contains a leucine zipper domain, but lacks the domains required for DNA binding and transcription activation.
 Thus, LITTLE ZIPPER protein is analogous to the ID protein.
 Although not all proteins are small, in 2011, this class of protein was given the name microproteins because their negative regulatory actions are similar to those of miRNAs.

 The ID protein or proteins similar to ID are found in all animals.
 Plant microproteins are only found in higher orders.
 However, the homeodomain transcription factors that belong to the three-amino-acid loop-extension (TALE) family are targets of microproteins, and these homeodomain proteins are conserved in animals, plants, and fungi.